metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 Two options `-l` (`--min-length`) and `-L` (`--max-length`) allow to select sequences based on their length.
 A sequence is selected if its length is greater or equal to the `--min-length` and less or equal to the `--max-length`.
 If only one of these options is used, only the specified limit is applied.

 In the [`five_tags.fasta`](five_tags.fasta), one sequence is 27 base pairs (bp) long, two are 29 bp and the two last 30 bp long.

-To select only sequences at least 29 bp long the following command can be run
+To select only sequences with a minimum length of 29 bp, the following command can be executed

 ```bash
 obigrep -l 29 five_tags.fasta